BestTimesToVisit.com Logo

 Are there any hidden gems or lesser-known spots in Windhoek that you would recommend?

-What safety precautions should I take while in Windhoek, and what's the best way to handle money?
+What safety precautions should I take while traveling in Windhoek, and what's the best way to handle money?

 Ready to Plan Your Trip?